 The basic definition of a tax loophole is a provision in the tax code that allows taxpayers to reduce their tax liability.
 Lots of benign deductions and credits do just that.
 The connotation of a loophole as something with unintended negative consequences is what makes loopholes controversial.

 The Carried Interest Loophole: If you’re a hedge fund manager, venture capitalist or partner in a private equity firm you’re in luck.
 The carried interest loophole means your compensation gets taxed at a much lower rate than the regular income tax rate.
 While someone just as wealthy as a hedge fund manager would have their income taxed at the highest marginal tax rate, a hedge fund manager’s income is taxed at the long-term capital gains rate.
 A hedge fund’s profits are considered carried interest realized over the long term, so they get treated as long-term capital gains.
 Because the income of a hedge fund manager, venture capitalist or partner in another private investment fund comes from those long-term capital gains, the income is taxed at the long-term capital gains rate.
 That’s a nice tax break for a wealthy filer.
-It’s the difference between a top tax rate of 37% and a tax rate of 23.8% (20% plus the 3.8% Medicare surtax).
+However, this loophole was eliminated in 2017 when the new tax code was signed into law.